AdobeDocs/campaign-classic.en/help/delivery/using/create-notifications-ios.md

 1. You can add a **[!UICONTROL Subtitle]**, value of the subtitle parameter of the iOS notification payload.
 Refer to the [this section](configuring-the-mobile-application.md).

-1. Enter the content of the message in the **[!UICONTROL Message content]** section of the wizard.
+1. Enter the content of the message in the **[!UICONTROL Message content]** section of the assistant.
 The use of personalization fields is presented in the [About personalization](about-personalization.md) section.

    ![](assets/nmac_delivery_ios_5.png)